History of the Carolina Panthers: 2020 season

 During the offseason, the Panthers with parted two key members of Super Bowl 50: former 2015 MVP Cam Newton was released and signed with the New England Patriots and linebacker Luke Kuechly retired immediately after the 2019 season.
 Rhule brought on a new coaching staff aside from special teams coach Chase Blackburn, who was retained.
-At the 2020 NFL Draft the Panthers used all seven picks on defense, a first in franchise history.
+At the 2020 NFL draft the Panthers used all seven picks on defense, a first in franchise history.
 The picks included defensive tackle Derrick Brown and safety/cornerback Jeremy Chinn.
 The Panthers would replace Newton with Teddy Bridgewater.

 With preseason games cancelled, the 2020 season proved difficult for the team.
 The Panthers lost eight games by seven points or less, including last-second losses to the Saints and Chiefs.
 McCaffrey spent most of the year hampered by various injuries, allowing backup Mike Davis to start most of the games at running back.
 On December 21, the Panthers fired general manager Marty Hurney for the second time.
-The would finish the season 5-11, repeating their record from the previous year.
+They would finish the season 5–11, repeating their record from the previous year.

 2021 season

 Changes came for the Panthers before the offseason even started.
-On January 14, after a long search process, Scott Fitterer was named General Manager.
+On January 14, after a long search process, Scott Fitterer was named general manager.
 Fitterer previously spent many years in Seattle's front office, helping draft numerous players.
-Before the draft, the Panthers traded with the Jets for QB Sam Darnold.
+Before the draft, the Panthers traded with the Jets for quarterback Sam Darnold.
 Bridgewater was traded to the Broncos days later for an extra draft pick.
-During the 2021 NFL Draft, the Panthers selected cornerback Jaycee Horn with the 8th overall pick.
+During the 2021 NFL draft, the Panthers selected cornerback Jaycee Horn with the 8th overall pick.
 They also made five trades, the most in franchise history.

-After starting the season 3-0, the Panthers fell off a cliff.
-Injuries to McCaffrey, inconsistent QB play and a poor offensive line doomed the team in many games.
+After starting the season 3–0, the Panthers fell off a cliff.
+Injuries to McCaffrey, inconsistent quarterback play and a poor offensive line doomed the team in many games.
 Horn was also injured early and missed most of his rookie season.
 The defense overall was a highlight, however, they could not mask all the offensive woes.
-The Panthers started three different QB's, including Cam Newton, who returned to the team in the middle of the season.
-Offensive Coordinator Joe Brady was fired with the team's record at 5-7.
-They wouldn't win another game after Brady's firing, finishing the year a disappointing 5-12.
+The Panthers started three different quarterbacks, including Cam Newton, who returned to the team in the middle of the season.
+Offensive Coordinator Joe Brady was fired with the team's record at 5–7.
+They wouldn't win another game after Brady's firing, finishing the year a disappointing 5–12.